GMOD/Apollo/docs/Troubleshooting.md

 In cases where the assembled genome is highly fragmented, additional tuning of memory requirements and garbage collection will be necessary to maintain the system stable.
-Below is an example from a research group that maintains over 40 Apollo instances with assemblies that range from 1,000 to 150,000 scaffolds (reference sequences):
+Below is an example from a research group that maintains over 40 Apollo instances with assemblies that range from 1,000 to 150,000 scaffolds (reference sequences) and over one hundred users:

 ```
 export CATALINA_OPTS="-Xmx12288m -Xms8192m \